GEOTHERMAL HVAC SYSTEMS MYTHS & FACTS IN DELAWARE & MARYLAND

 Fact: Geothermal HVAC systems can be engineered to work simultaneously.

 Myth: Geothermal HVAC systems put refrigerant lines into the ground.

 Fact: Most geothermal systems only use water loops.

 Myth: Geothermal HVAC systems tend to use more water.

 Fact: As a matter of fact, Geothermal HVAC systems consume no water.
-If there is an aquifer being used to exchange the heat with the earth than the water being used is returned to the aquifer.
+If there is an aquifer being used to exchange the heat with the earth then the water being used is returned to the aquifer.

 Myth: Geothermal HVAC don’t provide air comfort as well as other appliances.

 Fact: Actually, Geothermal HVAC systems provide superior air comfort.
-They provide an increase in your air purification and dehumidification for the ultimate comfort.
+They provide an increase in your air purification and dehumidification for ultimate comfort.